tylert/tylert.github.io/source/phone_goop.rst

 1. Connect the phone to the computer
 1.  ``adb reboot bootloader``
 1.  ``fastboot flashing unlock``
-1.  ``fastboot flash recovery twrp-bla-bla-bla.img``
+1.  ``fastboot flash recovery bla-bla-bla-bla.img``
-1.  ``fastboot boot twrp-bla-bla-bla.img``
+1.  ``fastboot boot bla-bla-bla-bla.img``
 1. Do some stuff in the recovery to wipe/format a bunch of things (follow the instructions for your phone)
 1. Tell the phone to expect a sideload
-1.  ``adb sideload lineage-bla-bla-bla.zip``
+1.  ``adb sideload bla-bla-bla-bla.zip``
-1. Do the thing that prevents TWRP from being overwritten again
+1. Do the thing that prevents custom recovery from being overwritten again
 1. Reboot into system